c0c0n3/kitt4sme/arch/README.md

    modularity.
 4. [Information model][view.data].
 What information the system handles and how it is represented and processed, with an emphasis on interoperability.
-5. **Interaction mechanics**.
+5. [Interaction mechanics][view.ipc].
 Distributed communication protocols and synchronisation, message routing and manipulation.
     - [RESTful services][view.rest].
     - [NGSI services][view.ngsi-svc].